 - Be in a non-monotonous tone to excite the novice pilot about flying;

-- Lastly, aid in obtaining your private pilot license with ease.
+- Lastly, it said to obtain a private pilot license with ease.

-Regardless of someone who is only beginning in aviation or a student pilot, the books I mentioned in this post will give you a strong foundation of aeronautical knowledge for your pilot training.
+Whether you are only beginning in aviation or are a student pilot, the books mentioned in this post will give you a strong foundation of aeronautical knowledge for your pilot training.